GuardianNinja/UUGE-Unified-Unreal-Game-Engine/README.md

-🟦 UUGE — Unified Unreal‑Style Game Engine
+🟦 UUGE—Unified Unreal‑Style Game Engine
 A modular, multi‑subsystem C++ game engine inspired by Unreal Engine’s architecture.

 UUGE is a modern, component‑driven, editor‑ready game engine built from the ground up with a clean subsystem architecture.